TRaSH-Guides/Guides/CONTRIBUTING.md

 - Custom Format name needs to match json name :bangbang:
 - No hashcode can exists multiple times :bangbang:
+- Tiers only hold release groups that have atleast done several dozen objectively high quality releases.
+- All Tier Groups must use retail sources.
+Fanrest and upscaled groups are forbidden.
+This is due to the high effort required and near impossibility to guarantee quality systematically without manual check every single movie.
 - JSON file format shall consist of the following TRaSH specific data appended to the json exported from Starr

 ```json